DC Metro Silver Line [Map, Schedule & Stops]

 Frequently Asked Questions

-The Silver Line operates seven days a week, with trains running from 5:00 a.m. to midnight on weekdays (Monday through Thursday).
-During Fridays and Saturdays, the service extends to 2:00 a.m. for late-night passengers.
-On Sundays, trains start at 6:00 a.m. and operate until midnight.
-These operating hours provide easy access throughout the area during the day and into the night.
+The DC Metro Silver Line runs seven days a week.
+On weekdays (Monday–Thursday), trains operate from 5:00 a.m. to midnight.
+On Fridays and Saturdays, service extends until 2:00 a.m.
+On Sundays, trains begin at 6:00 a.m. and run until midnight.

 2. How often do DC Metro Silver Line trains run throughout the day?